-To set up a sliding scale commission plan, start by going to Settings > Commission Plans on the side menu.
+To set up a closed transaction commission plan, start by going to Settings > Commission Plans on the side menu.
 Click the Add Plan button.

 4. Select a rollover date for this plan.
 The rollover date is when this plan will reset and the agent will start over from the beginning.

 If you choose Start date, the plan will reset on the anniversary of the agent's start date (the start date for each agent can be entered into their Agent Profile page).